-If an MPO does not program all of its allocated federal capital improvement and/or state matching funds in a two-year funding cycle, MaineDOT places any unprogrammed money in a holding account with a unique project identification number (PIN).
-Similarly, if state or federal capital improvement funds remain in a project after completion, an MPO may reprogram those funds.
+If an MPO does not program all of its allocated federal capital improvement funding and/or state matching funds - or if funds remain after completion of a project - MaineDOT places any unprogrammed money in a holding account with a unique project identification number (PIN).
 Note: Money may not be added to or removed from an MPO project without the MPO's written authorization.